Zokrates/ZoKrates/zokrates_book/src/zokrates_js.md

 Returns: `SetupKeypair`

 ##### exportSolidityVerifier(verificationKey, abi)
-Generates a Solidity contract which contains the generated verification key and a public function to verify a solution to the compiled program.
+Generates a Solidity contract which contains the generated verification key and a public function to verify proofs of computation of the compiled program.

 Parameters:
 * `verificationKey` - Verification key from the setup keypair